muhammadshaban89/learn-kubernetes/Cluster-Setup-Kubeadm/README.md

 Print Full Join Command Automatically
 -------------------------------------
-This prints the full command with token and hash included. run the command on worker node.
+This prints the full command with token and hash included. run the command on master node.

 	sudo kubeadm token create --print-join-command